Skip to content

 Install nginx-ingress plugin

 If needed, you can choose a dedicated elastic load balancer.
-In this article, we choose a shared type.
-Note: Choose Elastic Public IP and recommend using an existing one, or create a new one with a bandwidth charge of 300Mbit/s.
+In this article, we choose the shared type.
+Note: Choose Elastic Public IP and use an existing one if possible.
+Alternatively, create a new IP with a bandwidth of 300Mbit/s billed by traffic.

 https://support.huaweicloud.com/productdesc-elb/elb_pro_0004.html